nakoyawilson/frontend-mentor-calculator-app/README.md

   - [Built with](#built-with)
 - [Author](#author)

-**Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview

 ### The challenge

 Users should be able to:

-- See the size of the elements adjust based on their device's screen size
+- [x] See the size of the elements adjust based on their device's screen size
-- Perform mathmatical operations like addition, subtraction, multiplication, and division
+- [x] Perform mathmatical operations like addition, subtraction, multiplication, and division
-- Adjust the color theme based on their preference
+- [x] Adjust the color theme based on their preference
-- **Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser
+- [ ]**Bonus**: Have their initial theme preference checked using `prefers-color-scheme` and have any additional changes saved in the browser

 ### Screenshot